kohler/hotcrp/devel/apidoc/events.md

 # Notifications

-These endpoints cover reviewing **activity** — the feed of recent reviews and comments — and the per-submission **follow** settings that determine who is emailed when that activity happens.
+These endpoints cover reviewing **activity**—the feed of recent reviews and comments—and the per-submission **follow** settings that determine who is emailed when that activity happens.